 DO: contact your undergraduate institution and see what resources they have available.

-DO: interact with former interviewers and glean what they like to see in a candidate and what feedback they can provide you.
+DO: interact with former interviewers to gather feedback and understand exactly what they like to see in a candidate.
 Consider a formal consulting service if you want or need extra help.

 DON’T: put this off until the last minute.
-Former interviewers, pre-med committees, and outside sources are all busy, and trying to get adequate feedback with enough time to make corrections takes time.
+Former interviewers, premed committees, and outside sources are all busy.
+Make sure to start this process early to secure reliable feedback.

 Congratulations on receiving interview invitations!
-This means that you’ve advanced that much closer to getting into medical school.
-The MMI is a unique interview style, but it offers great variability and a chance for you to really show your talents and interpersonal skills.
+This means you’re that much closer to getting into medical school.
+The MMI is a unique interview style, but it offers great variability and a chance for you to really demonstrate your talents and interpersonal skills.

 Be honest, be yourself, and most of all, be prepared.

 Mock interviews are extremely helpful in preparing you for the big day, regardless of the type of interview you will be encountering.
 Our Med School Insiders team can help.
 Check out our second-to-none interview preparation services with advisers who have served on prior admissions committees.